boehs/ajar/README.md

 Because it is implemented almost entirely using TypeScript's extensive type system, Ajar is largely capable of 'dissolving' during code compilation.
 In your app's bundle, all that remains is a lightweight[^1] core library that does not grow over time.

-Currently, Ajar only implements a small subset of the OpenAPI specification, however it should be more than enough for almost every project.
+Currently, Ajar only implements a small subset of the OpenAPI specification[^2], however it should be more than enough for almost every project.

 [^1]: When the core JavaScript is complete I'll have concrete numbers, however I'm positive it will not exceed 1kb.
 In addition, an optimization push will be made before every release
+[^2]: Look: at the end of the day, Ajar was made to solve my problems.
+I hope it solves yours as well, but I can tell you right now that I've already spent enough time wrangling with typescript to last a lifetime (and I'm pretty young, for the record).
+I don't want to prematurely squander even more time solving edge cases people (or more likely, corporations) *might* encounter.
+I try to live my life in the now.
+I'm happy to accept PRs (and even issues I guess, though I might ask for a "donation") that help push Ajar closer to compliance, just know it's not a goal.

 ## How it works